Climbing Out Of Facebook's Reality Hole

 SAN JOSE — It is spring in California and the rains have finally returned after years of absence.
 The grass is green, the hillsides are coated in yellow and orange and blue flowers, and the reservoirs are full again, hallelujah.
-Yet while the Spring rains may have washed away the drought, they have done nothing to alleviate the sense of existential dread — especially pervasive here in the techno-utopia of California —that the world we built has perhaps gone badly awry.
+Yet while the spring rains may have washed away the drought, they have done nothing to alleviate the sense of existential dread — especially pervasive here in the techno-utopia of California —that the world we built has perhaps gone badly awry.

 The proliferation of fake news and filter bubbles across the platforms meant to connect us have instead divided us into tribes, skilled in the arts of abuse and harassment.
-Tools meant for showing the world as it happens have been harnessed to broadcast murders, rapes, suicides and even torture.
+Tools meant for showing the world as it happens have been harnessed to broadcast murders, rapes, suicides, and even torture.
 Even physics have betrayed us!
 For the first time in a generation, there is talk that the United States could descend into a nuclear war.
-And in Silicon Valley, the zeitgeist is one of melancholy frustration and even regret — except for Mark Zuckerberg, who appears to be in an absolutely great mood.
+And in Silicon Valley, the zeitgeist is one of melancholy, frustration, and even regret — except for Mark Zuckerberg, who appears to be in an absolutely great mood.

 It was a stark disconnect with the reality outside, where the story of the hour concerned a man who had used Facebook to publicize a murder, and threaten many more.
 People used to talk about Steve Jobs and Apple’s reality distortion field.
 But Facebook, it sometimes feels, exists in a reality hole.
 The company doesn’t distort reality — but it often seems to lack the ability to recognize it.